-DCS deploys the Damage Cleanup engine by making use of ActiveX technology.
-For this reason, the machine on which the DCS server is installed must have Microsoft Internet Information Server 5.0 and the Microsoft .NET Framework 1.1.
+DCS uses ActiveX controls to perform several tasks.
+For this reason, the machine on which the DCS server is installed must have Microsoft Internet Information Server (IIS) and the browser used for accessing the DCS Web console must be Microsoft Internet Explorer.